 - US Military Reserve and Georgia National Guard Combat Veterans

-Enrollment fees are reduced to only the technology fee for students who fall into the categories below.
+Enrollment fees are reduced to only the technology and institutional fee for students who fall into the categories below.

 - Students enrolled only in courses offered under a tuition agreement between Georgia State University and a corporation, organization, educational institution or other legal entity if the tuition agreement specifies that fees will be waived.